cms-dev/cms/docs/Running CMS.rst

 There are two configuration files, one for CMS itself and one for the rankings.
 Samples for both files are in the directory :gh_tree:`config/`.
 You want to copy them to the same file names but without the ``.sample`` suffix (that is, to :file:`config/cms.conf` and :file:`config/cms.ranking.conf`) before modifying them.

-* :file:`cms.conf` is intended to be the same on all servers; all configurations are explained in the file; of particular importance is the definition of ``core_services``, that specifies where the services are going to be run, and how many of them, and the connecting line for the database, in which you need to specify the name of the user created above and its password.
+* :file:`cms.conf` is intended to be the same on all machines; all configurations options are explained in the file; of particular importance is the definition of ``core_services``, that specifies where and how many services are going to be run, and the connecting line for the database, in which you need to specify the name of the user created above and its password.

 * :file:`cms.ranking.conf` is not necessarily meant to be the same on each server that will host a ranking, since it just controls settings relevant for one single server.
 The addresses and log-in information of each ranking must be the same as the ones found in :file:`cms.conf`.